nosferatu500/new_electrum_wallet/README.rst

     ./contrib/make_packages

-(This directory contains the Python dependencies used by Electrum-ZCL.)
+(This directory contains the Python dependencies used by Electrum-CRYP.)

-ZCL Hints and Debug
+CRYP Hints and Debug
 ===================

 There are several useful scripts in::